 Throughout the entire spring around Los Angeles, you can enjoy Renaissance-style fun at back-to-back festivals.
 First, the Original Renaissance Pleasure Faire is one of the biggest in the area and takes place in Irwindale just outside of Pasadena.
 But if you can't make it to that one (or if it leaves you wanting for more), then you're in luck.
 Just one week after the first one wraps up, the Koroneburg Renaissance Festival begins in Corona, California, about an hour south of downtown Los Angeles in Riverside County.

 The Original Renaissance Pleasure Faire

-Fans of live-action role-play games can participate in the RenQuest live fantasy games set up for different age groups from young kids to adults (requires a separate ticket).
+Fans of live-action role-play games can participate in the RenQuest live fantasy games set up for different age groups from young kids to adults, although this requires a separate ticket.

 There are a few beverage booths scattered around, but virtually all the food vendors are in the Food Court, about one-third of the way down the trail.
-Food prices ranged from $5 to $17, with most items in the $6.50 to $10 range.
+Food prices range from $5 to $17, where you can pick up a light snack or an entire leg of turkey.

 Each year special ticketed events are added which may include pub crawls, wine tastings, tea with the queen, or other unique opportunities.
 There are also themed weekends that may include costume themes (Time Travel Weekend, Pirates Weekend) or discount admission (free kids weekend, military weekend).
 If you want to fully join in the medieval spirit, costumes are available for rent inside the gate.